lcates/perbyte.github.io/_posts/2014-06-08-Creating-a-Generic-IHttpHandler-Class.md

 ---
 layout:      post
 date:        2014-06-08
 title:       "Creating a Generic IHttpHandler Class for Use with Aptify"
-meta:       ""
+meta:        "Open Proprietary Custom Generic Handler"
 description: ""
 comments:    true
 author:      jason
 categories:
 tags:        aptify asp.net
 ---

 Hi, my name is [Jason Carr][jason], and I'll be the other half of this incredible blog.
 I'll save the world from a long and boring introduction.